equinor/dlisio/python/data/chap2/README.rst

                                     length)

 zeroed-in-1st-lr.dlis               VR is expected to contain over 1 LR.
 Data is
-                                    zeroed from middle of 1st LR
+                                    zeroed from middle of 1st LR.
+There are 512 zeroes (more than default 200 bytes
+                                    findvrl value)

 zeroed-in-2nd-lr.dlis               VR contains 2 LRs.
 Data is zeroed in the
                                     middle of 2nd LR